Ragheb2464/BCompose_Mac_Version/README.md

 ## How It Works
   - BCompose is to solve pre-decomposed MILP problems.
 This means that the user needs to export the master and subproblem(s) following the provided guidelines.
     - This gives the user a full flexibility in decomposing the problem and exploiting its special structures.
+  - The 'models' folder contains a pre-compiled example of Stochastic Network Design Problems, i.e., r05-9-0.8-16.

 ## How To Run
   - After exporting the proper formulations for the master (MP) and subproblem (SP) into the "models/" directory, run following command: